LongEarW/Airflow-ETL-of-SQS/README.md

   - Password: postgres
   - Port: 5432
   <img src="./CreateConnection.png" width="200">
 5. Turn on the toggle of DAG: `sqs_msg_etl`.
 Refresh and a DAG runs will start and complete soon.
+(The sqs_msg_etl DAG instance takes up to 5 minutes to show in dashboard)
    <img src="./TurnOnToggle.png" width="200">
-6. Check the PostgresSQL if the data inserted:
+6. You can check the PostgresSQL if the data inserted:

   - enter the container and the postgres CLI
     ```
-    docker exec -it airflow-postgres_sqs-1 /bin/bash
+    docker exec -it sqs_airflow_etl-postgres_sqs-1 /bin/bash
     psql -Upostgres
     ```
   - In postgres CLI, connect to database `postgres` and query on the table